Civil rights movement (1896–1954)

 Following the civil war, the United States expanded the legal rights of African Americans.
 Congress passed, and enough states ratified, an amendment ending slavery in 1865 — the 13th amendment to the US constitution.
 This amendment only outlawed slavery; it provided neither citizenship nor equal rights.
 In 1868, the 14th amendment was ratified by the states, granting African Americans citizenship, whereby all persons born in the US were extended equal protection under the laws of the constitution.
 The 15th amendment (ratified in 1870) stated that race could not be used as a condition to deprive men of the ability to vote.
 During Reconstruction (1865–1877), northern troops occupied the South.
 Together with the Freedmen's Bureau, they tried to administer and enforce the new constitutional amendments.
 Many Black leaders were elected to local and state offices, and many others organized community groups, especially to support education.

 Reconstruction ended following the Compromise of 1877 between northern and southern White elites.
 In exchange for deciding the contentious presidential election in favor of Rutherford B. Hayes, supported by northern states, over his opponent, Samuel J. Tilden, the compromise called for the withdrawal of northern troops from the South.
 This followed violence and fraud in southern elections from 1868 to 1876, which had reduced Black voter turnout and enabled southern White Democrats to regain power in state legislatures across the South.
 The compromise and withdrawal of federal troops meant that such Democrats had more freedom to impose and enforce discriminatory practices.
 Many African Americans responded to the withdrawal of federal troops by leaving the South in the Kansas Exodus of 1879.

 The Radical Republicans, who spearheaded Reconstruction, had attempted to eliminate both governmental and private discrimination by legislation.
 Such effort was largely ended by the Supreme Court's decision in the civil rights cases, in which the court held that the 14th Amendment did not give Congress power to outlaw racial discrimination by private individuals or businesses.

 Key events

+Although reconstruction was shut down. by the rise of white supremacy around 1877, most blacks were still allowed to vote and a few were elected to office.